Neocolonialism (video game): Gameplay

 At the beginning of each turn, players can receive money, which they use to buy votes.
-However, a player will only receive money if they has bought votes in a region that has a Prime Minister.
+However, a player will only receive money if they have bought votes in a region that has a Prime Minister.
 In every region where there is a Prime Minister, a player will receive an amount of money equal to 1/3 of how much that player's voting units are currently worth in that region.
-For instance, if Player1 owns six voting units in Europe, and voting units in Europe are currently worth nine units of currency, then Player1 will received eighteen (six times nine, divided by three) units of currency.
+For instance, if Player 1 owns six voting units in Europe, and voting units in Europe are currently worth nine units of currency, then Player 1 will receive eighteen (six times nine, divided by three) units of currency.

 A player only receives money at the beginning of a turn if the player owns votes.
 Therefore, if a player liquidates their votes, that player loses a source of income.

 The vote distribution for a region is listed in the bottom-left corner of the screen.
 On the top-right corner is the "data" button, which shows where other players have purchased their votes.

 When three or more of a region's voting units have been bought, and all of them belong to a single player, the player is called a "dictator" and the region becomes a "dictatorship".
 Sometimes in a dictatorship, a coup occurs.
 A coup overturns the government, and causes the former-dictator to lose all of their votes.
 The player's money is not returned or refunded after the coup.

 At the end of twelve turns, the player with the most money in their Swiss Bank account is the winner.
 An announcement is made—"The world has been ruined"—followed by the players and their scores.
 The number of voting units left on the map is irrelevant to the final scores.